 Canadian Immigration News Board

-Express Entry Draw (CEC)
+Express Entry Draw (PNP)

 Canada invited 919 Express Entry candidates to apply for permanent residence on March 30.